orvi-tmp/learning-c-with-pebble/chapter08.md

 When freeing memory space, you need to be aware of certain rules:

 * You cannot free memory that was not allocated by `malloc`.
 For example, if you assign a pointer the address of a declared variable, freeing that pointer's memory will cause an error.
-Declared variables are allocated differently than dynamically allocation memory space.
+Declared variables are allocated differently than dynamically allocated memory space.
 * You cannot free a null pointer.
 Null pointers are pointers with "no address" values and freeing them will cause an error.
 * You cannot free uninitialized pointers.
 These pointers do not point to anything and trying to free them will cause a program error.